mikemartin/statamic-butik-documentation/configuration/configuration.md

 {% page-ref page="countries.md" %}

 The defined country will be set as your default country.
-As long as a user does not select another country in the checkout process, all shipping prices will be calculated on the basis of the default country.
+As long as a user does not select another country in the checkout process, all shipping prices will be calculated based on the default country.

 ## Shop overview